henriksingh/login-screen-design-1/README.md

-# login-screen-design-1
+# Login Screen Design #1 - HTML & CSS
-This was created using entirely HTML and CSS - following a video on YouTube.
+This was created using entirely HTML and CSS - inspired by a video on YouTube.

+Credit to [https://youtu.be/hlwlM4a5rxg](https://youtu.be/hlwlM4a5rxg) for the design.